canonical/ops-scenario/README.md

 ## Failing Actions

-If the charm code calls `event.fail()` to indicate that the action has failed, a `ActionFailed` exception will be raised.
+If the charm code calls `event.fail()` to indicate that the action has failed, an `ActionFailed` exception will be raised.
 This avoids having to include `assert ctx.action_history[0].status == "completed"` code in every test where the action is successful.